 Where can I get further help and support?

-During challenging times, such as a breakup, it can be hard to know where to turn.
-The following organisations can help with any concerns or questions you have.
-They offer free and independent advice:
+We know break ups can feel overwhelming, and it can be hard to know where to turn.
+The following organisations offer free and independent advice.

 -

-What if I’m experiencing financial or domestic abuse?
+What if I experience financial or domestic abuse?

-We’re here for you and have a specialist team to support you.
-We understand the importance of keeping you and your information safe at this time so anything you tell us about your situation will be kept confidential and we’ll make sure your personal data and contact details remain private.
+Your safety and privacy are our priority.
+Anything you tell us about your situation will be kept confidential.
+We’ll make sure your personal data and contact details remain private.
 Once we understand your circumstances, we’ll work with you to provide the right support.

-- Mankind initiative – help men escape domestic abuse
+- Mankind initiative: help for men to escape domestic abuse

-- Refuge – help women and children who affected by domestic abuse
+- Refuge: help women and children who are affected by domestic abuse.

 -